 Clinical AI should reduce load, not disguise it

-One more point from my physician-executive perspective: the best AI deployments in hospitals are the ones that reduce the number of active mental tabs a clinician must hold open.
+The best AI deployments I have seen in hospitals share one trait: they reduce the number of active mental tabs a clinician must hold open.
+One system I evaluated consolidated seven inbox categories into a single prioritized feed with pre-drafted responses.
+The physicians using it reported less end-of-day fatigue and fewer after-hours logins, not because it did more work, but because it eliminated the task-switching overhead of jumping between queues.
+That is the right design philosophy.
 If a tool adds another dashboard, another queue, another verification step, and another alert stream, it is not solving cognitive overload.
 It is relabeling it.

 How hospital leaders should respond